The HOMFLY-PT polynomial and HZ factorisation: Homological relation between Kh and HZ

 1mm {}The $j$-value $9$ (corresponding to the boxed entry in Table 7) and $(1,3,5)$ (circled entries), coincide with the exponents in the numerator and denominator of $Z(3_1)$, respectively.
 The entry indicated by $\ast$ corresponds to the appearance of $\mathbb{Z}_2$ in the integral homology table (labelled as ${\rm dim}\mathcal{G}_{2r+i} KH_{\mathbb{Z}}^r$ in \cite{Bar-Natan}), as we shall explain below.
 Whenever $j$ coincides with an exponent in the numerator or denominator of HZ, their contribution to $\chi$ is equal to $-1$ or $+1$, respectively.
-This is due to the fact that such entries appear at columns of odd or even $r$, respectively.
+As mentioned above, this is due to the different parity of $r$: odd for numerator exponents and even for denominator exponents.